andrcuns/puzzlers/README.md

 # puzzlers
 UI testing project using cucumber and geb frameworks.
-Windows, Linux and MAC with Chrome are supported.
+Windows, Linux and MAC with Chrome, Firefox and PhantomJs are supported.

 ## Running
 ### From commandline
-To run all features
+To run all features with chrome browser

     ./gradlew runCukeTests
+To run in a different browser

+    ./gradlew runCukeTests -Pwebdriver=firefox
 or a single tag

-    ./gradlew runCukeTests -PcukeTags=@tagName
+    ./gradlew runCukeTests -Ptags=@tagName
 ### From IDE
 Features can be executed with jUnit by running class CukesRunner